Meet Sonia Brown, RMT & MLD Therapist

 I also love the science of anatomy and physiology and how the mechanics of the body work.
 And as a puzzle solver at heart, I love to find out the root cause of any problematic issues.
 Backed by 3000 hours of academic and hands on training (some of the most extensive in the world), I'm able to put together a specialized treatment plan to address each clients individual needs.
 In addition to being an RMT, I very much enjoy having Manual Lymphatic Drainage (MLD) as a focus of practise.

 MLD (Manual Lymphatic Drainage) is a gentle and light technique that has profound effects on the body by encouraging the lymphatic system to work harder and faster.
 One of the main functions of the lymph system is the disposal of waste material from the body's tissues.
 MLD is thought to bring toxins to the lymph nodes quicker where they can be neutralized.
 The therapist stretches the skin just enough to assist and speed lymph flow and drainage of tissues thus decreasing inflammation and in many cases pain as well.
-MLD is a indicated for use with these conditions: lyphedema, hematomas, muscle strains, sprains, post fracture, CRPS, scar therapy, tendinitis, bursitis, carpal tunnel syndrome, headaches, migraines, Meniere's, venous- arterial- and diabetic ulcers and so many more.
+MLD is a indicated for use with these conditions: lymphedema, hematomas, muscle strains, sprains, post fracture, CRPS, scar therapy, tendinitis, bursitis, carpal tunnel syndrome, headaches, migraines, Meniere's, venous- arterial- and diabetic ulcers and so many more.

 Meet Dawn Carpenter, RMT